gopala-kr/ldr/backend_developmkent.md

 * Commercial resources available
 * Active community + third party resources

-There is a best article on [framework](https://github.com/gopala-kr/weekend-with-github/blob/master/Projects-Blogs/03-backend-development/framework.md)
+There is a better article on [framework](https://github.com/gopala-kr/weekend-with-github/blob/master/Projects-Blogs/03-backend-development/framework.md).

-Now lets have a look at some popular frameworks in different languages(JAVA/PHP/Python/Ruby).
+now lets have a look at some popular frameworks in different languages(java/php/python/ruby).

 *******************************
-## JAVA
+## java

->Brief history of java
+>  **brief history of java**

 > James Gosling, Mike Sheridan, and Patrick Naughton initiated the Java language project in June 1991.
 Java was originally designed for interactive television, but it was too advanced for the digital cable television industry at the time.
 The language was initially called Oak after an oak tree that stood outside Gosling's office.
 Later the project went by the name Green and was finally renamed Java, from Java coffee.
 Gosling designed Java with a C/C++-style syntax that system and application programmers would find familiar.